Dammy999/chioma-ilo-ehc/assignment_1.md

 It's use to send mail to a mail server (e.g. mail.google.com) from a mail client (e.g. Thunderbird)

 --------------------------------
-Port 53: Domain Name System (DNS)
+#Port 53: Domain Name System (DNS)

-The DNS service converts the human readable domain names to IP that the TCP/IP protocol can work with (e.g. techietude.com sent to a DNS resolver gave me 172.67.180.14)
+The DNS service converts the human readable domain names to IP that the TCP/IP protocol suite can work with (e.g. techietude.com sent to a DNS resolver gave me 172.67.180.14)

 --------------------------------
-Port 67: Bootstrap protocol server / DHCP
+#Port 67: Bootstrap protocol server / DHCP

 Port 68: Bootstrap protocol client / DHCP

 The DHCP service is use to dynamically assign an IP address to a device that's just joining a network.
+DHCP is used when the static IP address allocation option is not used.

 --------------------------------
 Port 80: Hypertext Transfer Protocol (HTTP)